DanielViberg/lsp/README.md

 A lightweight lsp client.
 1. No dependencies except the server binaries.
 2. Utilizes as much of the default features vim can provide.
+3. Tested and expected to work in vim -u DEFAULTS

 ### Features
 - Completion